 To achieve good weed control, weed species must be accurately identified, especially when troublesome species are present.
 For example, some herbicides will suppress yellow nutsedge (Cyperus esculentus L.) but have little effect on purple nutsedge (Cyperus rotundus L.), even though the two species appear similar.
-Several online sites are available for identifying common weeds and extension weed specialists should be able to identify rare species.
-Table 8b.1 lists some of the more common weeds in southern nurseries, with their scientific names.
+Several online sites are available for identifying common weeds, and extension weed specialists should be able to identify rare species.
+Some of the more common weeds in southern nurseries, with their scientific names, are listed in table 1.